nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # HallPointer User Guide

-Welcome to HallPointer, your one-stop go-to tool as a leader for managing CCA (Co-Curricular Activity) members in a hall setting.
+Welcome to HallPointer, your one-stop go-to tool as a leader for managing Co-Curricular Activity (CCA) members in a hall setting.
 This guide will help you get started with using HallPointer, so you can **easily keep track of member details, attendance, assigned points and more**—all without the hassle of traditional spreadsheets.

 HallPointer is **crafted to prioritize simplicity and efficiency**.
 Whether you’re tracking member attendance, organizing contact details, or updating points, HallPointer’s mix of easy-to-use commands and real-time visual feedback makes usage simple and straightforward, even if you’re not a tech expert.
 Plus, built-in checks ensure accuracy, preventing you from wasting your precious time on hunting down data entry errors.